kleinbottle4/binary-tree/README.md

                    \
                     "rr": 2.2
 ```
 The strings at each node show the required direction string.
+(The colons are
+not part of the direction string.)
 For example,`tree_seek(head, "")` returns a pointer to the head of the
 tree.